Stars or Sand? Are there more Grains of Beach Sand or Stars in our Visible Universe?

 Using some credible methods and thoughtful analysis some astrophysicists estimated there are 300 sextillion stars in our visible universe as of 2010.
 That’s 3 with 23 zeros after it.
 300,000,000,000,000,000,000,000 !

-Instead, we’re going to play with a method for calculating and estimating stars that is probably less credible than taking one of our important numbers “off the shelf,” but since there is no reasonable way to find out if any answer is even close.
+Because that 300 sextillion estimate is fairly controversial, we’re going to play with a method for calculating and estimating stars that is probably less credible than taking one of our important numbers “off the shelf,” but since there is no reasonable way to find out if either (any actually) answer is even close.
 So instead of worrying about accuracy, how about if we have a little more fun on the way.
-(Besides, that 300 sextillion estimate is fairly controversial.)

 We are going to multiply estimates of stars in our galaxy with an estimate of the number of galaxies — even though the number of stars in a galaxy can vary by more than five magnitudes; from 10 million to a trillion stars